denten-books/plain-text/0-intro.md

 on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

-I deploy that archive to argue that extant theories of interpretation construct a notion of close reading based on preexisting properties and assumptions attached to static print media.
-By contrast, electronic text changes dynamically to suit its reader, cultural context, and geography.
+I deploy that archive to argue that extant theories of interpretation evolved to function under the conditions tied to static print media.
+By contrast, electronic texts are capable of changing dynamically to suit their readers, political conditions, or geography.
 Consequently, I argue for the development of what I term *computational hermeneutics*, a strategy of interpretation capable of reaching past the surface content to reveal also the software platforms and the hardware infrastructures that contribute to the production of meaning.
 Drawing on a range of materials at the intersection of literary thought and the history of modern computing, *Plain Text* examines a number of key literary-theoretical constructs, recasting the paper book as a metaphor machine and computational object.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning making.
 In technical